JaimePolidura/EventBusJava/README.md

 ```
 ### Listen to main class

 If you want to listen a main class event.
-You can simply put the main class name in the mehtods para.
-Ex
+You can simply put the main class name in the mehtod's parameter.
+Example:

-In this case: A extends Event and B extends A.
+A extends Event

+B extends A

 ```java
 eventbus.publish(new A());